 Governments' reliance on land-based carbon removal in current climate pledges are unrealistic in terms of available land and unfeasible in terms of the human rights tensions that devoting land primarily to carbon removal implies.
-Land-based carbon removals make an important contribution to mitigation efforts only if they are accompanied by rapid and deep cuts in fossil fuel emissions from all sources: they must complement and not offset fossil fuel and other emission reductions.
+Land-based carbon removals make an important contribution to mitigation efforts only if they are accompanied by rapid and deep cuts in fossil fuel emissions from all sources: they complement not offset fossil fuel and other emission reductions.
 Carbon accounting practices need to provide clearer and more accurate information on the true impacts of different mitigation actions.
 Information is needed that shows the mitigation benefits of protecting primary forests while restoring ecosystems for more integral, stable and resilient carbon removals.
 Restoration improves ecosystem functions and services that are relevant for broader ecological and social benefits.
-Food system transformation based on agroecological principles is critical for achieving socioecological resilience to climate change, as well as the promotion and realization of human rights, and in particular the right to food.
+Food system transformation based on agroecological principles are critical for achieving socioecological resilience to climate change as well as the promotion and realization of human rights.

-Key messages for policy and decision makers
+Key messages for policy and decision makers:

 - The 'net' in net zero must not distract from emissions reductions now: Framing climate targets as 'net zero' risks undermining mitigation action by allowing a trade-off between emissions reductions and removals.
-Targets based on net accounting obscure the extent to which countries are relying on land removals for meeting climate mitigation commitments. - Ecosystem restoration as a removal could help get us closer to 1.5 °C if emissions reductions in all sectors happen now: The scale of CDR that can be achieved sustainably via ecosystem restoration is sufficient to be compatible with a 1.5 °C temperature limit only when coupled with the most ambitious reductions in emissions from all sectors - such as fossil fuel use, industrial agriculture, deforestation and forest degradation related activities. - We don't have the land availability for unrealistic removals claims: Countries current pledges implicate a land area equal to the total global food growing base; changes in land use proposed in those pledges are equivalent to half of global crop land.
+Targets based on net accounting obscure the extent to which countries rely on land removals for meeting climate mitigation commitments. - Ecosystem restoration as a removal could help get us to 1.5 °C if emissions reductions happen now: The scale of CDR that can be achieved sustainably via ecosystem restoration is sufficient to be compatible with a 1.5 °C temperature limit only when coupled with the most ambitious reductions in emissions from all sectors - such as fossil fuel use, industrial agriculture, deforestation and forest degradation related activities. - We don't have the land availability for unrealistic removals claims: Countries current pledges rely on land use change of an equivalent area to half of global crop land.
 This reliance on land use change is deeply unrealistic and if implemented will exacerbate existing social and ecological challenges caused by demand for land.
-There is no available land for expanding energy crop or monoculture plantations.

-- Focusing on tree planting deflects attention from the urgency, immediate and multiple benefits of protecting and restoring forest ecosystems.
+There is no available land for expanding energy crop or monoculture plantations. - Focusing on tree planting deflects attention from the urgency, immediate and multiple benefits of protecting and restoring forest ecosystems.
 Keeping existing forest ecosystems healthy and functional is the most important contribution of land towards meeting a 1.5 °C temperature limit by avoiding emissions and maintaining stable carbon stocks. - Agroecology contributes to socioecological resilience and requires higher institutional support: Agroecological principles contribute to climate change adaptation and mitigation by restoring and enhancing ecosystem functions and services, while respecting and strengthening livelihoods (particularly IPs and LCs), providing enough healthy and diverse food, and fostering human rights promotion and realization.